-On this window, you will have to uncheck the button “Use F1, F2, etc. keys as standard function keys” as shown below.
+However, On this window, you must uncheck the button “Use F1, F2, etc. keys as standard function keys,” as shown below.

 As you can see, the button has been unchecked, you should be able to start using macOS hotkeys again.